VNG-Realisatie/nlx/docs/docs/try-nlx/management/consume-an-api.md

 }
 ```

-Congratulations, you now made your first query on the NLX network!
+Congratulations!, You have made your first query on the NLX network!

-API's provided on the NLX network are published in the NLX directory.
-You can use this directory to see which other API's are available.
+APIs provided on the NLX network are published in the NLX directory.
-Take a look at the [directory](https://directory.nlx.io).
+Take a look at the [directory](https://directory.nlx.io) to see which APIs are available.

 ## In sum